all-of-us/workbench/api/genomics/docs/uploading_1kg_wgs_test_data.md

       "GvsImportGenomes.sample_map": "upload and copy from 'Create sample_map' step", }
       ```
+- Some gotchas if it fails
+  - Your Terra pet service account needs access to the input vcfs, you can grant this through Google Cloud Console
+  - If the workflow fails towards the end and just a few shards fail, it might be a flaky error.
+Just try again.

 ### Fixing sample_names
 - Right now, the sample_names in the `sample_info` table match the sample_names in the VCFs